-AGDEN was registered in Kenya in 2008 as a not for profit organisation with no share capital.
-The AGDEN Secretariat is currently hosted by the Department of Sociology University of Nairobi.
+AGDEN was registered in Kenya in 2008 as a not-for-profit organisation with no share capital.
+The AGDEN Secretariat is currently hosted by the Department of Sociology at the University of Nairobi.

-An 8 member Board of Management (BoM) sets policy and directions while activities are undertaken by members and consultants.
-The Board of Management (BoM) is headed by a Chair person.
+An 8-member Board of Management (BoM) sets policies and directions while activities are undertaken by members and consultants.
+The Board of Management (BoM) is headed by a Chairperson.
 Other members represent North, South, West, and East Africa.
 The Network has a francophone and an Anglophone secretary.
 AGDEN has had 4 chairpersons to date;

 - Adeline Sibanda- 2002-2006

 - Madri Jansen Van Rensuburg – 2015- To Date

 The African Gender Development Evaluators’ Network (AGDEN), works to strengthen the gender responsiveness of programmes and projects to human rights.
 AGDEN’s web; URL www.agdenworld.org

 The Vision of AGDEN is accountability, social justice, and equity in African Development.

 The Mission of AGDEN is to foster (project, programmed, and policy) accountability, and facilitate just and equitable development in Africa through entrenching the values of effective gender and rights-based participatory monitoring and evaluation.

 The objectives of AGDEN are:

 - To promote, undertake, and/or facilitate research, training, and advocacy in gender and rights-based participatory monitoring and evaluation.